mesosphere/dcos-docs-site/pages/1.11/installing/production/aws-ami/index.md

 # Build a custom AMI
 This is the recommended method to building your own AMI.

-## Instructions to build the DC/OS cloud_images AMI
+## Instructions to test that you can build the DC/OS cloud_images AMI

 1. Use the DC/OS [cloud_images](https://github.com/dcos/dcos/tree/master/cloud_images) scripts as a template.
 These scripts build a CentOS7 AMI with all of the DC/OS prerequisites installed.